Nebraska Liberty Bell replica

 Chicago Burlington & Quincy locomotive #710, in Lincoln’s Historic Haymarket district

 The next morning, we took our good old time at the breakfast buffet and then headed over to Antelope Park.
-While it was still terribly cold, the sun was shining brightly on the Liberty Bell and we got some great shots.
+While it was still terribly cold, the sun was shining brightly on the Liberty Bell, and we got some great shots.

 We vowed to return to Lincoln in warmer weather.
 We’ll visit the Capitol, admire Hildreth Meiere’s marble mosaic floor and maybe take in a Saltdogs game.